In this section

 There are no specific post block care requirements once the cuff is released.

-In block failure or for children with severe distress, agitation or difficult positioning, additional sedation (see Analgesia and sedation) or general anaesthesia may be required.
+In block failure or for children with severe distress, agitation or difficult positioning, additional sedation (see Acute pain management) or general anaesthesia may be required.

 For emergency advice and paediatric or neonatal ICU transfers, call the Paediatric Infant Perinatal Emergency Retrieval (PIPER) Service: 1300 137 650.